HugoSlawien/skidcity/README.md

-# DISCORD BOT ARCHIVE
+# DISCORD SKID CITY

-discord bots that has been leaked, i credit the posters. sorry if they arent the ORIGINAL ones but thats where I got it from.
+discord bots that has been leaked, some are unknown asf but this is recently updated.

 I DO NOT CONDONE IN ANY ACTIVITY OF BLATANT SKIDDING